 Certain transactions are exempt from the anti-takeover provisions of our bylaws, including, among others, direct or indirect acquisitions or transfers through inheritance, acquisitions or transfers by a person or persons controlling us, such as our indirect controlling shareholder, Sempra Energy (including transfers resulting in a change of control of the person or persons controlling us), acquisitions or transfers by us, our subsidiaries, our affiliates or any trust created by us or any of our subsidiaries, or acquisitions or transfers authorized by our board of directors or at a meeting of our shareholders.

-Legend and Registry of Anti-Takeover Provisions
+Registration of Anti-Takeover Provisions

-Our anti-takeover provisions must be printed on any share certificates representing our shares, and any amendments to these anti-takeover provisions must be registered with the Public Registry of Commerce.
+Any amendments to the anti-takeover provisions contained in our bylaws must be registered with the Public Registry of Commerce.